Jean Lesage: Premier of Quebec (1960–1966)

-On June 22, 1960, Lesage's Liberal party won the Quebec general election with 51 of 95 seats and 51 percent of the popular vote.
-He was elected to the Legislative Assembly of Quebec with the slogans "l’équipe de tonnerre" – "the terrific team" – and "C'est le temps que ça change" - "It’s time for a change".
+On June 22, 1960, Lesage's Liberal Party won the Quebec general election with 51 of 95 seats and 51 percent of the popular vote.
+He was elected to the Legislative Assembly of Quebec with the slogans l'équipe de tonnerre ("the terrific team") and C'est le temps que ça change ("It's time for change").
 His electoral success ended the Union Nationale and Maurice Duplessis's conservative reign since 1944.

-Lesage became Premier, President of the Executive Council, and Minister of Finance from 5 July 1960 to 16 June 1966.
-He was also Minister of Federal-Provincial Affairs from 28 March 1961 to 16 June 1966, and Minister of Revenue from 30 May 1963 to 8 August 1963.
+Lesage became Premier, President of the Executive Council, and Minister of Finance from July 5, 1960, to June 16, 1966.
+He was also Minister of Federal-Provincial Affairs from March 28, 1961, to June 16, 1966, and Minister of Revenue from May 30, 1963, to August 8, 1963.

 His election ushered in the Quiet Revolution, which was the rapid and drastic change of values, attitudes, and behaviours in Quebec society also characterized by a surge in Quebec nationalism.
 In the previous decade, it had already ended its affiliation with the Liberal Party of Canada.

 In 1962, the Liberal Party of Quebec won re-election with a campaign promising the nationalization of hydroelectricity, with the slogan Maîtres chez nous (Masters in Our Own Home).

 The Lesage government’s rule significantly contributed to environmental, legal, social, economic and political changes in Quebec society, and strengthened the Québécois identity during the Quiet Revolution.
 The modernization of Quebec was Lesage’s main nationalism.

 During his time as premier, Lesage achieved many great changes in Quebec.
 Lesage believed that French Canadians could very well develop as a modern people within Canada without losing their identity.

 One of the major and most successful changes made by the Lesage government was the secularization of Quebec from the Catholic Church.
 Education reform was one of the most prominent examples of this secularization.
 Lesage rejected the role of the Catholic Church, which had previously controlled the school system, and modernized it.
 He wanted the Quebec provincial government to provide education for everyone and instill in them Québécois values as well as produce a better skilled labour force.